WTTJ/welcome-ui/lib/src/components/Icon/README.md

    yarn sprite
    ```

-   This command will create a sprite for welcome-ui website with free icons only.
+   This command will create a sprite within the welcome-ui repository with free icons only.

    ### 🚀 For production (all icons: free + paying + custom)